Zola: How to deploy a website using S3 Bucket and CloudFront

 If you use GitHub Action to deploy your website, the Zola documentation provides a way to invalidate the CloudFront cache when the website is updated.
 Here the deployment GitHub Action I use to deploy my website to S3 and invalidate the CloudFront cache:

-1name: Build and Publish to AWS
+1 name: Build and Publish to AWS

 3 push: